haxtheweb/edtechjoker/draft-outline.md

 - Class is discussion time to answer some questions of each other and compare work
 - You'll have some questions to ask of each other and post as evidence of class discussion on Teams

+## vercel data issues
+"my stuff loads locally but not in vercel"
+- `new URL("./data.json", import.meta.url).href` -- is most likely the issue.
+This is because when we do a "build routine" it needs to trace and find every file. `new URL` helps this process know what to find
+- also make sure we're looking at the `/api/data` style way of meeting that requirement.
+See this app and how the weather.js file works to make your data be served by a vercel endpoint instead of a direct file -- https://github.com/btopro/ist-vercel-demo

 ## Discussion
 Have someone else work with your app by loading it up.
 After they play with it a bit, ask the following questions: